Koh Tao vs Koh Phangan: Which Island is Better in 2026?

 Koh Tao and Koh Phangan both have very similar natures.
 You can find hills full of tropical trees and secluded beaches on both islands.

-Activities and Attractions in Koh Tao and Koh Phangan
+Best Activities and Attractions on Koh Tao and Koh Phangan

 Koh Tao

-As mentioned earlier, Koh Tao is all about diving and nature.
-No one comes to Koh Tao looking for fine dining, shopping, or luxury.
+Koh Tao is all about diving and nature.
+No one comes here for fine dining or luxury, and that’s part of its charm.

 Sea turtle diving into blue water